 The first thing I want you to know is that I don’t celebrate this separation.
 The distance has come with a great deal of grieving.
 It’s come with heartbreak at the realization of the impasse we reached and the fractures that resulted.
 This is not something I take lightly or rejoice at all in, in fact it is a profound loss and defeat—and certainly not what I’d have planned or preferred a year ago.

 Having said that, I also want you to know that I can’t fully regret the present distance between us either, because in many ways—it is simply what has to be.
-There are truths that we have learned about each other this year that are too elemental to dismiss or overcome right now; things at the very core of each of us that feel incompatible, and as much as I regret that I’d regret my silence even more.
+There are truths that we have learned about each other this past year that are too elemental to dismiss or overcome right now; things at the very core of each of us that feel incompatible, and as much as I regret that I’d regret my silence even more.

 You see, it has been in the finding and raising of my voice about the things that mean the most to me that these fault lines between us formed, and for that reason I’m grateful.
 As I stepped more fully into the most authentic version of myself, there were compromises I used to make that I was no longer willing to, and unfortunately we were the collateral damage.
 This year I suppose I stopped apologizing to anyone for my truth—including you.